EAL-IT-Technology/ITT2-IT-security/weekly_plans/ww06-cis-20-csc.md

 ### Practical goals
 * Students have downloaded the CIS 20 CSC v.
 6.1
+* Since MON was absent last week, we will do a risk assessment discussion to ensure that we are in agreement.
+  * yes, it will evolve around [figure 3 in NIST SP 800-30](http://dx.doi.org/10.6028/NIST.SP.800-30r1#page=21)

 ### Learning goals
 * CIS 20 CSC1